“Of Splendid Ability”

-“The Negro is knocking for admission to our colleges,” wrote student editors of U-M’s The Oracle in 1868, “and in a few of the institutions, the portals have been thrown open and this stranger admitted.”
+“The Negro is knocking for admission to our colleges,” wrote student editors of the University Chronicle in 1868, “and in a few of the institutions, the portals have been thrown open and this stranger admitted.”

 Oracle writers voiced concern for African American students seeking an advanced education.
 First there would be prejudice and “obstacles thrown in his way by his fairer compeers.”
 And Black students would be held to a higher standard than whites, with the slightest failure pointed to as proof they were unqualified to attend college.

 “If he takes prizes in discussions, if he exhibits his progress at Junior Exhibitions and receives showers of bouquets and storms of applause at commencement, he will be pronounced a decided success as a student,” editors wrote.

 “On the contrary, if he is found to be negligent in his duties; or if, having been insulted by some young blood, he should so far forget his station as to knock down the aggressor, and therefore, be expelled from the institution, the committee will decide that his mental power is not great enough to overcome the classics and higher mathematics.

 “It will be an easy step from such a conclusion to the similar one that he cannot learn, and therefore should not be instructed.
 Then will the shovel and the hoe, the field and the log cabin be his inheritance forever.”

 It’s believed the first African American to attend U-M was Samuel Codes Watson, who enrolled in 1853 but transferred before graduating.
 It was later learned that Watson was of mixed race and passed as white; as a student, his skin color was never recorded.
 That physical recognition came with the admission of law student Gabriel Franklin Hargo in 1868.